 In June 30, 2017, we entered into a credit facility (the "Credit Facility") consisting of term loans ("Term Debt") up to \$0.0 million, and advances ("Advances") under a revolving line of credit ("Revolving Line of Credit") up to \$5.0 million with an accounts receivable borrowing base of 80% of eligible accounts receivable.
-At June 30, 2020 and December 31, 2019, we have not drawn from the Credit Facility.
-We may draw on the Revolving Line of Credit at any time prior to the September 30, 2020 maturity date.
-On October 1, 2023, loans drawn under the Term Debt mature and the Revolving Line of Credit terminates.
-Loans made under the Term Debt bears interest through maturity at a variable rate based on the LIBOR plus 3.60%.
-Advances under the Revolving Line of Credit bear interest at a variable annual rate equal to the greater of (i)1.00% above the prime rate and (ii) 5.00%.
+At September 30, 2020 and December 31, 2019, we have not drawn from the Credit Facility.
+We may draw on the Term Debt and the Revolving Line of Credit at any time prior to October 1, 2021 and October 1, 2024, respectively.
+On October 1, 2024 loans drawn under the Term Debt mature and the Revolving Line of Credit terminate.
+Loans made under the Term Debt bear interest through maturity equal to the greater of (i) 3.75% and (ii) the sum of (A) Index Rate (prime rate published in the Money Rates section of the Western Edition of The Wall Street Journal plus (B) 0.50%.
+Advances made under the Revolving Line of Credit bear interest at a variable annual rate equal to the equal to the greater of (i) 4.25% and (ii) the sum of (A) the prime rate plus (B) 1.00%.

 Our obligations under the Credit Facility are secured by a lien on substantially all of our personal property other than our intellectual property.
 The Credit Facility includes a number of customary covenants and restrictive financial covenants including meeting minimum product revenue levels and maintaining certain minimum cash levels with the lender.
 The Credit Facility's financial covenants restrict the ability of the Company to transfer collateral, incur additional indebtedness, engage in mergers or acquisitions, pay dividends or make other distributions, make investments, create liens, sell assets, or sell certain assets held at foreign subsidiaries.
 A failure to comply with these covenants could permit the lender to exercise remedies against us and the collateral securing the Credit Facility, including foreclosure of our properties securing the Credit Facilities and our cash.
-At June 30, 2020, we were in compliance with the covenants for the Credit Facility.
+At September 30, 2020, we were in compliance with the covenants for the Credit Facility.

-The Credit Facility allows for interest-only payments on the Term Debt through November 1, 2021.
+The Credit Facility allows for interest-only payments on the Term Debt through November 1, 2022.
 Monthly payments of principal and interest on the Term Debt are required following the applicable amortization date.
 We may elect to prepay in full the Term Debt and Advances under the Revolving Line of Credit at any time.